MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 - **Filter totals by**

   The **Filter totals by** section is where you  can add filters on fields that are calculated from different tables, such as amounts and quantities.
-For example, for sales orders it lets you see total amounts for a specific period of time or from a specific warehouse.
+For example, for sales orders it lets you see total amounts for a specific period or from a specific warehouse.
 The filters that you can choose from are predefined.

   To add a filter, select **+ Filter**, and select the filter, and then add the criteria in the box.

   > [!NOTE]
   > Filters in the **Filter totals by** section are controlled by FlowFilters in the page design.
-For more inforamation, see [FlowFilters](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview)
+For more information, see [FlowFilters](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview)

 <!--